sergiocarracedo/blog/content/blog/2020/js-clone/index.md

 ```
 [![Edit sleepy-rain-1gtsb](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/sleepy-rain-1gtsb?expanddevtools=1&fontsize=14&hidenavigation=1&theme=dark)

-Now property `l2_1` is copied by value, we can change it and original object `l2_1` keeps original value, but if when I changed `l1_1.l2_1` (2th depth property) we get the same as the first attempt.
+Now the property `l2_1` is copied by value, we can change it, and the original object `l2_1` keeps its original value, but if when I changed `l1_1.l2_1` (2th depth property) we get the same as the first attempt.

-Spread operator do a _shallow copy_ of the object.
-Only first level depth properties are copied by value, the nested ones keeps copying by reference.
+The spread operator does a _shallow copy_ of the object.
+Only first-level depth properties are copied by value, the nested ones keep copying by reference.

 # Using `Object.assign`

-Like _spread operator_, just do a _shallow copy_, then I will not create the example, trust me, you will get the same result.
+Like the _spread operator_, do a shallow copy, then I will not create the example, trust me, you will get the same result.
 ```js
 const clonedObject = Object.assign({}, sourceObject)
 ```

 # Using `JSON.parse` and `JSON.stringify`
-This is a simple and fast way to deep clone an object, the point is convert the object to string with `JSON.stringify` and then get an object from the string using `JSON.parse`
+This is a simple and fast way to deep clone an object, the point is to convert the object to a string `JSON.stringify` and then get an object from the string using `JSON.parse`

-Lets do it
+Let's do it

 ```js
 const clonedObject = JSON.parse(JSON.stringify(sourceObject))